 An MBA in IT Management can teach both professionals the skills they need to meet these challenges.
 The MBA in IT Management has two specialized courses related to IT leadership, along with strategic-level explorations of business disciplines that prepare students for leadership roles.
 It combines strategy and execution to help executives to deliver on technology promises.
 By comparison, the M.S. in IT Management is more technical.

-Whichever degree you choose, there is a wide variety of career opportunities open to students of both degree programs.
-There are also major benefits associated with pursuing a degree program with WGU, including a flexible schedule, coursework and lessons that are fully accessible online, affordable options for every student, and more.
-Either the master of science program or the MBA program in IT management from WGU can help you achieve your goals—it just depends on your experience and what you want your future to be.
+No matter which degree path you choose, you’ll have a wide variety of career opportunities available to you.
+There are also major benefits to pursuing a degree program with WGU, including a flexible schedule, coursework and lessons that are fully accessible online, affordable options for every student, and more.
+WGU can help you achieve your goals on your own time, according to your schedule.

 98% of employers said WGU graduates met or exceeded expectations.